WHAT ARE SHORT PRINTS BASEBALL CARDS

 In the modern era, sports card manufacturers have at times intentionally produced specific short print cards as well.
 Insert cards featuring popular players might be short printed to 1,000 copies for example to increase their perceived exclusivity.
 Likewise, serially numbered parallel versions of cards produced through on-card autographs or memorabilia have extremely small print runs inherently making them short prints.

-Read also: MIKE SQUIRES BASEBALL CARDS
+Read also: 2016 TOPPS BASEBALL CARDS WORTH MONEY

 The allure of short prints for collectors lies both in their status as more scarce collectibles within a set as well as the potential future value that scarcity can bring.
 Obtaining a truly short printed card, especially from an old vintage set, is a real coup.
 As identification and proof of short prints remains imprecise though, the actual market premium they can demand compared to the base version of the same card varies widely based on perceived accuracy of their short print attribute.